Overthrow of the Roman monarchy: Development

 The stories that were written down by the time of the second century BC were done so by a time the Romans had lost any reliable sources on the fall of the monarchy; the purpose of that history as well was not to record the past in its terms, but for senators to describe and celebrate the republic as it existed in their time.
 Senatorial historiography served to advertise and embellish writers' families rather than describe political or social contexts already lost from memory.
 For example, T. P. Wiseman argues that many of the kings themselves and figures from the traditional story were ahistorical inventions of the fourth and third centuries BC.
 Wiseman and the more critical historians similarly dismiss even the earliest Roman historians, such as Fabius Pictor, as having had little knowledge of their own past beyond the fourth century BC.
 Other scholars go further, such as James Richardson, who believes that one of the central figures of the traditional story, Lucius Junius Brutus, "never existed".

-As to the sources of the early republic generally, scholars usually accept the timing and occurrence of major events such as "the passing of a law[,] agreement of a treaty[,] or the capture of a town".
+As to the sources of the early republic generally, scholars usually accept the timing and occurrence of major events such as laws or battles.
 The narratives and details of the early republic are, therefore, doubtful even as the events are accepted in their most general terms.
 These difficulties are especially challenging when there is little middle ground between a critical reading of the sources and blind acceptance of self-contradictory and unsatisfactory sources: reconstructing the earliest parts of the republic based on a critical reading "runs the risk of simply producing [a] modern narrative with no basis at all in the evidence".

-This distrust is why "[Livy's narrative] has failed to carry much conviction among modern scholars, who have attacked its historical credentials in all kinds of ways".
-While the ancient tradition could be accepted in terms that there was a king who was corrupt and ineffective and that he was deposed, "the ancient tradition is so overlaid with later stereotypical features customary in the portrayal of a tyrant that we cannot be sure what details, if any, should be accepted as genuine".
+Much of the traditional narratives given from the ancient sources are distrusted by modern scholars, who especially note how ancient sources borrowed literary tropes to embellish sparse details – even if those details are accepted in terms of basic events such as the deposition of a corrupt and ineffective tyrant – from a fragmentary tradition.